[AWS] EC2 SSH Connection Error: How to Fix the UNPROTECTED PRIVATE KEY FILE Error (ssh pem key permission setup)

-When trying to SSH into an AWS EC2 instance, you sometimes get the following warning and are denied access.
+When trying to SSH into an AWS EC2 instance, there are cases where the connection is refused along with the warning message below.

 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@